 Customer Effort Score was developed in 2010 by the Corporate Executive Board (CEB Global, now Gartner) when their research showed that “effort” is a key driver of customer loyalty.
 In fact, research in The Effortless Experience found that “96% of customers with a high-effort service interaction become more disloyal compared to just 9% who have a low-effort experience.”

-CES surfaces the hiccups that could lead to a support ticket, reducing the load on the customer service team.
+CES surfaces the hiccups that could lead to a support ticket, reducing the load on the customer support team.
 The surveys also reveal where better training and process improvements can speed up resolution, minimizing costly repeat interactions.

 Customers would rather solve problems themselves than take the extra step of reaching out to you.
 Help customers help themselves by using CES to evaluate self-service features during purchase, onboarding, and troubleshooting.